- Atrial Myxoma Surgery Pictures

 About Dr. Ciuffo

 Dr. Ciuffo’s expertise in Minimally Invasive Heart Surgery and Bloodless Heart Surgery is the result of his career dedication to the development and improvement of both of these techniques.
-He currently runs a busy Cardiothoracic Surgery practice and directs a dedicated Minimally Invasive and Bloodless Heart Surgery Program in the WellSpan Health System in central Pennsylvania, where he cares for patients coming from the region and from the rest of the country.
+He currently runs a busy Cardiothoracic Surgery practice and directs a dedicated Minimally Invasive and Bloodless Heart Surgery Program where he cares for patients coming from the local region and from the rest of the country.
 He also offers training to heart surgeons interested in mastering his advanced surgical techniques.

 Giovanni B. Ciuffo, MD is board certified by the American Board of Surgery and the American Board of Thoracic Surgery.
 He is a member of the Society of Thoracic Surgeons.
 Currently, his academic and clinical activity is entirely devoted to the surgical therapy of coronary, valvular and thoracic aortic disease with the most advanced blood sparing, minimally invasive and beating heart surgery techniques.